spyder-ide/spyder-docs/doc/installation.rst

 Updating Spyder
 ===============

+To update Spyder installed via our :ref:`standalone packages<standalone_installers_ref>` on Windows and macOS, you'll currently need to manually download and install the latest release (if on Windows, make sure to remove the old version first from Control Panel/System Settings).

-If you installed Spyder through Anaconda (recommended), WinPython, MacPorts, or your system package manager, update using those same methods.
+If you installed Spyder through Anaconda, WinPython, MacPorts, or your system package manager, update using those same methods.
 With Anaconda, just run (in Anaconda Prompt if on Windows, otherwise in your system terminal):

 .. code-block:: bash